EnAccess/Cicada-GSM-HW/README.md

 The host interface provides:
 - 5V - power
-- 3.3v - logiv level VCC reference.
+- 3.3v - logic level VCC reference.
 - VER_1 and VER_2 - version pins.
 - UART TX and RX.
 - SPI - only available on the 4G board as an option.
 Normally, UART can be used for communication.